Cogentx/course-react-gatsby/06-Layouts.md

 }
 ```

-- gatsby-ssr
+IMPORTANT!!!

+- gatsby-ssr.js (in root of gatsby project)
-  - copy everything from gatsby-browser
+  - copy everything from gatsby-browser.js